msarifin29/roadmap-devops/learn-linux/command-line-linux.md

 mkdir -p dir1/dir2   # Creates nested directories (parent directories if they don't exist)

-rmdir dirname  # Deletes an empty directory
+rmdir dirname  # Deletes an empty directory rmdir dir*  # Deletes all directories with name 'dir'

 rm filename        # Deletes a file rm -r dirname      # Recursively deletes a directory and its contents